jeanblehmann/harary-protocol/README.md

 This repository serves as the home for the Harary Protocol specification and future open-source code.

 The mathematical proofs for the Harary Graph topology are derived from the author's original research at IBM Zürich Research.
-The foundational thesis is available here: [docs/reference/Master Thesis IBM Jean Lehmann.pdf](https://github.com/jeanblehmann/DC-Net/blob/main/docs/reference/)
+The foundational thesis is available here: [Read Master Thesis (PDF)](docs/reference/Master%20Thesis%20IBM%20Jean%20Lehmann.pdf)